Bootstrap

 Cache is never automatically refreshed!

-Optimized for speed and security.
+Optimized for speed and security

-• Development mode: Active on localhost (IP address 127.0.0.1 or ::1) unless a proxy is in use (i.e., based on its HTTP headers).
+• development mode: on localhost (IP address 127.0.0.1 or ::1) if no proxy is present (i.e., its HTTP header is not detected)

-• Production mode: Active everywhere else.
+• production mode: everywhere else

 $this->configurator->setDebugMode('secret1234@23.75.345.200');